ESGF/esgf-user-support/docs/user_guide.rst

 Data Cart basics
 ----------------

-    * CoG users have a Data Cart associated with their account.
+    * Users have a Data Cart associated with their account.
     * The Data Cart stores links to datasets of interest.
     * The links in the Data Cart persist unless removed.